 Brooklyn Doran was interested in music from an early age.
-Starting her musical journey as a saxophonist, it wasn’t until she travelled to France as an exchange student that she began to explore other mediums.
-Unable to speak the language, a guitar she found in the house of the family she was staying with became a tool of communication and self-expression in a foreign environment.
-Upon her return, Doran performed some of her own songs for the first time as a busker on the streets of Kenora.
+Starting her musical journey at age 8 when she picked up a saxophone at a school rummage sale and began to explore the worlds of blues and jazz.
+It wasn’t until later on in life that she began to explore other mediums.
+Doran performed her own compositions for the first time as a busker on the streets of Kenora, Ontario as a young woman.
 All of the proceeds were donated to Women’s Place Kenora, a women’s resource centre where she also volunteered.
-Quickly establishing herself in her hometown, Doran was eager to further her career as a singer-songwriter.
+Quickly establishing herself in her hometown, Doran was eager to further her career as a singer-songwriter in the city.

 Inspired to bring her music to audiences across Canada, Doran began touring clubs and festivals in support of “There’s A Light On”.
 Her experiences on the road wove their way into many songs that would appear on her next EP “These Paper Wings”.
 Working closely with producer Dan Hosh (City and Colour, Arkells, Said The Whale), Doran recorded the EP in a repurposed Hamilton church during the winter of 2015.
 “These Paper Wings” is a seven-song collection of personal stories and reflections on relationships and maturity that Doran describes as a “coming-of-age finding yourself early twenties disaster with a folk twist”.
 Released in Fall 2016, the record has accumulated over 30,000 streams to date, with the video for the single “I Found A Home” reaching over 20,000 views on Facebook.
 Doran followed this release with a pledge to play 100 shows during 2017, documenting the journey on her personal blog as she drove herself and her tourmates from coast to coast.